saikat-says-cool/judgi/MVP_PROGRESS.md

 ---

-**Current Status:** The Canvas now features a full-fledged rich text editor with extensive formatting tools and precise font control for both user and AI content.
+**Current Status:** The application now features refined chat message styling, with AI responses spanning the full width for improved readability, and a smaller, consistent font size across all chat interactions.
+Persistent build errors have also been resolved.

 ---